Knowledge and Awareness are Power

 The problem is with airbags and seatbelts in the affected vehicles and as of now, GM cannot guarantee the safety devices will work properly.
 There are concerns certain driving condition could cause the airbag sensing and diagnostic module software to activate a diagnostic test, which would prevent airbags and seatbelt pretensioners from functioning as intended during a crash.

-Should either of these safety features fail to activate in the event of a crash, both driver and passengers are at serious risk – risk that could involve fatal consequences.
+Should either of these safety features fail to activate in the event of a crash, both driver and passengers are at serious risk – a risk that could involve fatal consequences.

 GM is far from being the only company putting consumers at risk.